 You Might Also Like

-Snack voucher that can be redeemed on board the TSS Earnslaw for one drink (tea, coffee, hot chocolate or soft drink) and your choice of one food item (muffin, slice of cake or a small packet of chips/peanuts)
+The snack and drink voucher can be redeemed on board the TSS Earnslaw for one drink (tea, coffee, hot chocolate or soft drink) and your choice of one food item (muffin, slice of cake or a small packet of chips/peanuts)

 You can hire mountain bikes in Queenstown from Outside Sports or other local suppliers